ahancock1/Han.EntityFrameworkCore.Repository/README.md

 # Han.EntityFrameworkCore.Repository

 	A generic repository pattern for entity framework core

 ## Installation

     Install-Package Han.EntityFrameworkCore.Repository

+## Changes

+### Version 1.2

+	- Changed includes to support EntityFrameworks 'ThenInclude' and 'Include' eager loading.
+This requires a change to the 'All' for repository.

+		'
+            return All(
+				predicate: predicate,
+				includes: s => s.Include(i => i.Teachers).ThenInclude(i => i.Qualifications));
+		'

+	- Updated to latest version of EntityFrameworkCore

 ## Usage